 Schedule D shows two height categories for the 5 Arthur Street property: 2-4 storeys along Arthur Street and 4-12 storeys along the river.
 Unlike other sites in the Downtown, the 12-storey limit along the river is a general limit.
 The City acknowledges the need for some flexibility regarding maximum building heights on the site to allow for further detailed analysis and refinement through the Urban Design Master Plan.
 The intent of the Urban Design Master Plan, in addition to satisfying other policies of the Secondary Plan, will be to identify appropriate building heights that ensure built form compatibility with the surrounding neighbhouhood, minimize and mitigate adverse shadow and view impacts, and contribute to an inviting and comfortable public realm within and adjacent to the site.
 Flexibility regarding height limits is intended to allow the maximum permitted density on the site to be achieved in a built form that responds appropriately to the conditions of the site and its surroundings while ensuring consistency with the other policies of this Plan and specifically the principles of Policy 11.1.7.11.4.
 Where it has been demonstrated through the Urban Design Master Plan to the City's satisfaction that the principles in Policy 11.1.7.11.4 have been met, limited additional height above 12 storeys may be permitted on appropriate portions of the site provided there is a variety of building heights along the river, on the site.
-Such exceptions for height will be implemented in the Zoning Bylaw and shall not require an amendment to the Secondary Plan nor shall they be subject to the bonusing.
+Such exceptions for height will be implemented in the Zoning By-law and shall not require an amendment to the Secondary Plan.

 The Zoning By-law based on the Urban Design Master Plan shall set out the maximum gross floor space index (FSI) for the 64 Duke/92 Ferguson properties of up to 1.2 FSI.
 The calculation of gross FSI shall include lands to be dedicated for public uses but does not include the built heritage resource if retained or structured parking.
 The City may consider allowing individual parcels of development within the site to vary from the FSI minimum and maximum, provided the applicant demonstrates to the City's satisfaction that the maximum and minimum gross FSI on the entirety of the 64 Duke/92 Ferguson site will be achieved.
-In addition, height and density bonusing may be considered in accordance with section 11.1.8.4 of the Downtown Secondary Plan.

 The 64 Duke Street property contains a built heritage resource, formerly the Partridge Rubber Company factory that faces Huron Street.
-This Built Heritage Resource is a 3- storey concrete, steel and brick factory that was built before 1916.
+This Built Heritage Resource is a 3-storey concrete, steel and brick factory that was built before 1916.
 Its location adjacent to the new park will provide an opportunity for the factory to become a prominent landmark.
 Redevelopment of this element of the property is strongly encouraged to retain and adaptively re-use this resource or significant portions of the resource subject to the Cultural Heritage Policies of the Official Plan.
 Prior to redevelopment the City may review and assess the cultural heritage value or interest of this building in accordance with the Ontario Heritage Act.